victagne/Billing-System/README.md

+# About this fork

-**This fork is for TP3 - Améliorer une conception logicielle of cours MGL802 Principes et applications de la conception de logiciels
+It is for TP3 - Améliorer une conception logicielle of cours MGL802 Principes et applications de la conception de logiciels.

 Students: Lifeng Wan, Michel Hervé Norcéide